Milwaukee Brewers: Awards

 Four Brewers have won the MLB Most Valuable Player Award during their careers with the team: Rollie Fingers (1981), Robin Yount (1982 and 1989), Ryan Braun (2011), and Christian Yelich (2018).
 Three pitchers have won the Cy Young Award: Rollie Fingers (1981), Pete Vuckovich (1982), and Corbin Burnes (2021).
 Three players have been named Rookie of the Year: Pat Listach (1992), Ryan Braun (2007), and Devin Williams (2020).
+Pat Murphy (2024) is the only Brewer to have won the Manager of the Year Award.

 Two Brewers have won the Hank Aaron Award: Prince Fielder (2007) and Christian Yelich (2018 and 2019).
 Dave Parker (1990) is the only Brewer to have won the Edgar Martínez Award.
 Four players have been recognized with top relief pitcher honors.
-Rollie Fingers (1981) and John Axford (2011) won the Rolaids Relief Man Award, and Josh Hader (2018, 2019, and 2021) and Devin Williams (2020) won the Trevor Hoffman NL Reliever of the Year Award.
+Rollie Fingers (1981) and John Axford (2011) won the Rolaids Relief Man Award, and Josh Hader (2018, 2019, and 2021) and Devin Williams (2020 and 2023) won the Trevor Hoffman NL Reliever of the Year Award.
 Cecil Cooper (1983) is the only Brewer to win the Roberto Clemente Award.
-Six Brewers have won the Rawlings Gold Glove Award, two have won the Wilson Defensive Player of the Year Award, and ten have won the Silver Slugger Award.
-Seventy Brewers have been selected to play in the Major League Baseball All-Star Game, and five have been named to All-MLB Teams.
+Eight Brewers have won the Rawlings Gold Glove Award, two have won the Wilson Defensive Player of the Year Award, and 11 have won the Silver Slugger Award.
+Seventy-three Brewers have been selected to play in the Major League Baseball All-Star Game, and eight have been named to All-MLB Teams.

 Hall of Famers

-Eight Brewers have been inducted in the Baseball Hall of Fame after spending some or all of their careers with the team.
+Ten Brewers have been inducted into the Baseball Hall of Fame after spending some or all of their careers with the team.
+None of them were affiliated with the franchise when it was the Seattle Pilots.
 Robin Yount is the only member to have played his entire career with Milwaukee.

 Ford C. Frick Award recipients

-One Brewers broadcaster has won the Ford C. Frick Award.
+Two Brewers broadcasters have won the Ford C. Frick Award.

 Retired numbers

-The Brewers have retired five uniform numbers in honor of former players and team personnel.
+The Brewers have retired five uniform numbers and a microphone in honor of former players and team personnel.
 This ensures that the number will be associated with one person of particular importance to the team.
 Additionally, the number 42 has been retired throughout professional baseball in honor of Jackie Robinson.
-Though not retired, the number 17 has not been issued since Jim Gantner's retirement in 1992.
+Two numbers have also been unofficially retired by the Brewers, Number 17 has not been issued since Jim Gantner's retirement in 1992.
 Gantner, however, later wore the number from 1996 to 1997 when he returned as the Brewers' first base coach.
+Number 8 has also not been issued since the retirement of Ryan Braun in 2021.